 So, if your recipe calls for pumpkin but you do not have any in your kitchen, you can substitute other winter squash varieties, measure for measure.
 Good choices are acorn squash, hubbard squash, butternut squash, buttercup squash or calabaza.
 Sweet potatoes are also a good option as a substitute for pumpkin.

 Good Squash Substitutes

-Sometimes it can be overwhelming when shopping in the squash selection at the market--there are so many varieties in different sizes, shapes and colors.
+Sometimes it can be overwhelming when shopping in the squash selection at the market--there are so many varieties in different sizes, shapes, and colors.
 But the beauty is that many of them are interchangeable in recipes.
 The pumpkin we use in cooking is usually a sugar pumpkin, which is a little smaller and sweeter than the large pumpkins that grace our front steps on Halloween.
 These squash will impart a similar texture and flavor to sugar pumpkin.

-- Acorn squash: Shaped like an acorn (hence the name) with deep ridges, this squash is commonly dark green with yellow stripes.
+- Acorn Squash: Shaped like an acorn (hence the name) with deep ridges, this squash is commonly dark green with yellow stripes.
 When cooked, the flesh develops a mild, sweet, nutty flavor.

 - Hubbard Squash: Possibly the largest squash in the produce section, this pumpkin-tasting squash is teardrop shaped with a blue-gray skin.

-- Butternut Squash: With a pear-shaped figure, this familiar squash turns a deep orange when cooked, and offers a sweetness to any dish.
+- Butternut Squash: With a pear-shaped figure, this familiar squash turns a deep orange when cooked, and offers sweetness to any dish.